Travel with Comfort and Ease: Citi / AAdvantage Platinum Select World Elite Mastercard

 For each dollar spent, cardholders earn one mile in the American Airlines AAdvantage® program, and double miles on purchases from American Airlines.
 There is an annual fee of $95, which is waived for the first year.

-Sign-up bonus: For a limited time, new cardholders can start off with 50,000 American Airlines AAdvantage® bonus miles after making $3,000 in purchases within the first 3 months of account opening.
+Sign-up bonus: New cardholders can start off with 30,000 American Airlines AAdvantage® bonus miles after making $1,000 in purchases within the first 3 months of account opening.

 You can redeem your miles for award flights with American Airlines and other OneWorld airline partners.
 You also receive a 10% rebate on your award redemptions, up to 10,000 AAdvantage® miles each calendar year.